Service Terms

 20. Limitation of liability

-To the maximum extent permitted by law, we are not liable for indirect or consequential loss, including loss of profit, loss of revenue, loss of business opportunity, loss of goodwill, loss of data, loss of use, business interruption, third-party platform loss, or losses caused by customer actions, third-party systems or events outside our reasonable control.
+To the maximum extent permitted by law, we are not liable for indirect or consequential loss, including loss of profit, loss of revenue, loss of business opportunity, loss of goodwill, loss of data, loss of use, business interruption, third-party service loss, or losses caused by customer actions, third-party systems or events outside our reasonable control.

 To the maximum extent permitted by law, our total aggregate liability for any claim arising out of the services is limited to the total fees paid by you for the affected services in the 3 months preceding the claim.
 This limitation does not apply to liability that cannot legally be excluded.